 Women have not played a large part in my life to date.
 That may change, or it may not.
-Being almost forty and single is not something that I look upon with sorrow.
+Being in my forties and single is not something that I look upon with sorrow.
 It gives me a great deal of control over my life that married men tend to envy.
-Would I have written three books, if married with kids?
+Would I have written several books, if married with kids?
 I doubt it.
 Every life situation provides different opportunities that should be seized.

 Religion is a subject that tormented me for a long period of my life.
 I became a Christian at age seventeen, but was continually torn between Christianity and atheism for the best part of twenty years.
 I could never make either paradigm work, intellectually or emotionally, and the fact that I took it all so seriously caused me a great deal of distress.
-I finally gained clarity at age thirty-six, when I began to research and understand more esoteric ideas, such as the notion of a universal mind that is both God and every one of us.
+I finally gained clarity at age thirty-six, when I began to research and understand more esoteric ideas, such as the notion of an underlying oneness behind the everyday experience of separateness.

 This may sound conceited, but I consider myself to be one of a small minority of people who are seeing the nature of life with any sort of clarity.
 Most religionists are trapped in whatever beliefs they were raised with.
 Similarly, most scientists adhere to a materialist philosophy that they inherited without question.
 We’re living in the wrong paradigm, and hardly anyone can see it.
 That said, I get the impression I still have a great deal to learn, with much correction along the way.